In choosing which Google Cloud region to host your application there are multiple considerations.

 - The price of services also differs from region to region.

 - The electricity used to power your application may have a different carbon intensity.

-This document will explain how to include carbon emissions characteristics into the location choice for your Google Cloud Platform services.
+This document explains how to include carbon emissions characteristics into the location choice for your Google Cloud services.